raphael-64/doordash-scraping/README.md

    ```

 ## Usage
+1. Select the restaurant you want to be scraped by changing the url.

-1. Run the script:
+2. Run the script:

    ```bash
    python doordash-scraper.py
    ```

-2. The script will:
+3. The script will:
    - Navigate to the specified DoorDash restaurant page
    - Set a delivery address
    - Scan and collect all menu items